OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 ### High performance liquid chromatography (HPLC)

-HPLC is the most commonly used tecchnique for separating proteins and metabolites.
+HPLC is the most commonly used technique for separating proteins and metabolites.
 In HPLC, a high-pressured pump is used to transport a liquid (solvent) containing the molecules of interest through a thin capillary column.
 The stationary phase is ‘packed’ into the column.

 Several variations of HPLC exist such as:
 - Reversed-phase (RP) chromatography